 Crossfit and Steroids

-There are a number of things to consider when you talk about steroid use within the CrossFit community.
-Here are a few of the highlights.
+There are a number of things to consider when you talk about steroids within the CrossFit community.
+Here are a few of the highlights, incudling CrossFit Games steroids.

-After several highly publicized scandals with elite CrossFit athletes, some experts declare that CrossFit is rife with steroid use.
+After several highly publicized scandals with elite CrossFit athletes, some experts declare that CrossFit is rife with steroids.
 Indeed the bodies of the CrossFit fanatics look artificially pumped.
 Taxing their bodies to such a degree is one reason for them taking illegal substances.
-Steroids help recovery and enhance muscle growth.
+They help recovery and enhance muscle growth.

-CrossFitters were not surprised when the top Australian athlete, Ricky Garad, was found cheating at the 2017 CrossFit Games and was stripped of his title and prize money.
-He responded that all the top athletes were on something.
+CrossFitters were not surprised when the top Australian CrossFit Games athlete, Ricky Garad, was found cheating at the 2017 CrossFit Games and was stripped of his title and prize money, along with receiving a 4-year ban from competition.
+He responded that all the top athletes were on something, although most obviously deny this.

-Again in 2018, the CrossFit Games banned their highest-profile female athlete, Emily Abbott, from America, along with 13 others for drug cheating.
+Again in 2018, the CrossFit Games banned their highest-profile female athlete, Emily Abbott, from America, along with 13 other athletes for drug cheating.

-We welcome the addition of an independent testing body with lots of experience to this popular athletic competition.
+We welcome the addition of an independent testing body with lots of experience of this popular athletic competition.
 The athletes and sponsors likely do too!
-It’s also worth nothing that testing of the top athletes can happen at any time throughout the year, not just during major competitions.
+It’s also worth noting that testing of the top athletes can happen at any time throughout the year, not just during major competitions.

 If caught, athletes usually receive a 2-4 year ban from all official CrossFit competitions around the world.
 Is it worth it?
 Likely not for the top athletes who stand to lose a ton of money in way of prize money and sponsorships, not to mention respect from those around them.

-There is much-published commentary that it is not just the elite CrossFit athletes using steroids.
-It has been noted recently in a U.K. study that approximately 13% of 128 athletes have used anabolic steroids and other performance-enhancing drugs.
+There is a much-published commentary that it is not just the elite CrossFit games athletes using steroids.
+It has been noted recently in a U.K. study that approximately 13% of 128 athletes have used anabolics and other performance-enhancing drugs.
 Participants admitted that they used these substances to develop their body image – 50%, lose weight – 41.6%.
 And gain weight – 25%.

 THE TYPE OF ATHLETES IT PRODUCES